-There must be no entitlement to exchange the benefit for cash.
+Employees cannot exchange the benefit for cash.

 Taxsaver payment options

 A third way for employers and employees to benefit from the scheme is for employers to offer employees TaxSaver commuter tickets as a benefit-in-kind.
-For example, instead of a parking space at work, or as an incentive for an employee to remain with the company.
+For example, instead of a parking space at work, or as an incentive for an employee to stay with the company.

-Taxsaver ticket types and prices
+Ticket types and prices